Pajamajoker/openaiml.io/src/content/post/mercury-coder/mercury-coder.md

 ## 10. Under-the-hood deep-dive (full maths & intuition)

 :::tip[Building Intuition]
 Picture **Tom Cruise in *Mission Impossible*** staring at a CCTV frame so blurred you can barely spot shapes.
-He runs a high-tech “enhance” loop: each pass removes a slice of blur $\text{across the whole image}$ until the villain’s face snaps into razor-sharp focus.
-Mercury does the same for text $\text{every pass}$ guesses all hidden tokens at once, using new guesses as context for the next clean-up, until the sequence pops out pristine.
+He runs a high-tech “enhance” loop: each pass removes a slice of blur across the whole image until the villain’s face snaps into razor-sharp focus.
+Mercury does the same for text – every pass guesses all hidden tokens at once, using new guesses as context for the next clean-up, until the sequence pops out pristine.
 :::

 ### 10.1 Notation

 * Sequence $x_0 = (x_0^{(1)},\dots,x_0^{(L)})$
-* Mask symbol $\langle\text{MASK}\rangle$
+* Mask symbol $MASK$
 * Timesteps $t = 1,\dots,T$ (Mercury: $T \in \{12,20,30\}$)
 * Noise rate $\beta_t$ and retention $\alpha_t = \prod_{s=1}^{t}(1-\beta_s)$